antoniaebner/Generative-PLM-Transfer/README.md

 ---

-Can a protein language model that learned to *generate* sequences double as a good *feature extractor*?
-This repo puts three generative, homology-aware PLMs — **PoET**, **ProtMamba**, and **Prot-xLSTM** — on the stand as **frozen encoders** and asks how well (and *why*) their embeddings transfer to downstream prediction tasks.
+This repository investigates whether protein language models trained as generative models can serve as effective *feature extractors*.
+We evaluate three generative, homology-aware PLMs — **PoET**, **ProtMamba**, and **Prot-xLSTM** — as **frozen encoders**, and study how well, and why, their embeddings transfer to a diverse set of downstream prediction tasks.

-We probe transferability (is the win over a one-hot baseline from overparameterization, inductive bias, or weight statistics?) and trace how it **scales** along four axes:
+We analyze transferability — asking whether any improvement over a one-hot baseline stems from overparameterization, inductive bias, or weight statistics — and characterize how it **scales** along four axes:

 | Axis | What varies | Controlled by |
 | --- | --- | --- |